mfalcon00/Concordia-DS---Classification-Project/README.md

 2. Cleaned and prepared the data
 3. Used 4 classification models
 4. Decided on a final model
-5. Make a prediction with new data
+5. Made a prediction with new data